Completing College

 Highlights

-Progress in the national college completion rate has stalled.
-The six-year completion rate for the fall 2016 cohort was 62.3 percent, essentially unchanged from the 2015 cohort (62.2%).
-This flatline follows the gain of 1.2 percentage points in the preceding year (2014 to 2015).
+• Progress in the national college completion rate has stalled.
+The six-year completion rate for the fall 2017 cohort was 62.2 percent, essentially unchanged since 2015.

-Six-year completion rates increased in over half of states, but improvements were small, with only five states increasing 1 percentage point (pp) or more.
-This is markedly different from the previous year when two-thirds of states had gains of at least 1 pp.
+• Six-year completion rates increased in over half of states, with nine states increasing 1 percentage point (pp) or more.
+This is up from the previous year when only five states had gains of at least 1 pp.

-The gender gap in completion rates is steadily growing and is the widest seen since 2008 (7.1 pp).
+• The gender gap in completion rates continues to grow and is the widest seen since 2008 (7.2 pp)

-Traditional-aged college students beginning in fall 2016 saw no change in their overall six-year completion rate.
-Completion rates continue to improve for older students.
-Older students continue to make gains but still lag behind traditional-aged students.
+• Traditional-aged students entering college in fall 2017 saw declines in their overall six-year completion rate.
+Older students continue to make gains, but they still lag behind traditional aged students.